-This video will review important instructions and operating procedures so that you can safely operate a Hy-Brid HB-1230 lift.
+This video reviews important instructions and operating procedures to safely operate an HB-1230 scissor lift.
 Please take time to review the operations and safety manual.
-This manual, along with several other guides can be found in the weather-proof box at the front of the lift.
+This manual, along with several other guides, can be found in the weatherproof box at the front of the lift.

-All Hy-Brid Lifts have decals that display safety, warning, caution, and other information that you need to pay attention to.
-Please familiarize yourself with all decal signs and their meanings.
-Only qualified operators should operate this unit.
-The lift should only be used for its intended purpose.
-Check the jobsite for any potentially hazardous working conditions around and above the machine including areas you are travelling to.
-Notice the guardrail system around the perimeter of the platform.
-This serves as the fall protection system.
+All Hy-Brid Lifts have decals that display safety, warning, caution, and other information that operators need to pay attention to.
+It's important to familiarize yourself with all decal signs and their meanings.
+Only qualified users should operate this unit and the lift should only be used for its intended purpose.
+Before starting your machine, check the jobsite for any hazardous working conditions around and above the machine, including areas you are travelling to.
+Notice the guardrail system around the perimeter of the platform: this serves as your fall protection system.

-Before operating the machine, inspect it thoroughly to make sure everything is working correctly.
+Before operating an HB-1230 lift, inspect it thoroughly to make sure everything is working correctly.
 The pre-start inspection checklist in the manual must be used at the beginning of each shift or, after every six to eight hours of use.
 If needed, make sure repairs are made by a qualified technician before operating the machine.

-If the machine was shut down properly, the key switch should be in the "off" position, the emergency stop pushed in, and the master power switch off.
-To start up, turn on the master power switch, turn the key in the lower control panel to the "on" position and to the upper or lower controls.
+If the machine was shut down properly, the key switch should be in the "OFF" position, the emergency stop pushed in, and the master power switch off.
+To start up, turn on the master power switch and turn the key in the lower control panel to the "ON" position.
 Then, pull or turn out the emergency stops.
 The machine will beep to let you know it's powered up.
 You'll see the battery charge level indicator LED turn on.
 The lower controls allow you to elevate the platform by pressing the top of the up/down rocker switch, or lower it by pressing the bottom.
 You can stop all functions by pressing in the emergency stop, and to stop all power to the machine, turn off the master power switch.

 To completely disable the machine, remove the key from the lower control panel as well as the master power switch knob and put them in a secure place so non-authorized personnell cannot operate the machine.